LiaScript/docs/README.md

 #### Unordered Lists

                           --{{0}}--
-To define an unordered list, starting stars `*`, pluses `+`, and minuses `-` can be used and mixed.
+To define an unordered list, starting asterisks `*`, pluses `+`, and dashes `-` can be used and mixed.
 If one point has more than one line, you can also use multiple lines  Paragraphs can be included in the same way, by using two newlines.